The Courteeners' Liam Fray shares details of upcoming quarantine gig

-The Courteeners’ frontman Liam Fray has shared details of an upcoming “Insta-live” quarantine gig as the coronavirus pandemic continues.
+Courteeners’ frontman Liam Fray has shared details of an upcoming “Insta-live” quarantine gig as the coronavirus pandemic continues.

 - Read More: Miss going to gigs?
 Stream these amazing live shows, from Robyn to Radiohead, from the safety of home